 LABOR CHARGES A. Cost for Searching for, Locating and Examining of Public Records in Conjunction with Receiving and Fulfilling a Granted Written Request.
 1. Determination of the Hourly wage: The hourly wage of the lowest paid public employee capable of searching for, locating and examining the public records in this particular instance regardless of who actually performs the labor. \$ Hourly wage: \$ 2.
 Determination of total time using increments of 15 minutes with partial time rounded down.
 (So, for 15 minutes, use .25 hours; 30 minutes, use .5 hours; for 45 minutes use .75 hours)hours.
-Total time:hours ☐ The FOIA Coordinator has determined that failure to charge this fee would result in unreasonably high costs to Library because of the nature of the request in the particular instance because of the following reasons: A. Total Fee (hourly wage x total time): \$ B. Cost for Separating Exempt Information from Non-Exempt, including Redaction of Documents.
-For Employee Labor Costs: a.
-Determination of the Hourly wage: The hourly wage of the lowest paid public employee capable of searching for, locating and examining the public records in this particular instance regardless of who actually performs the labor. \$ 1.a Hourly wage for employees: \$ multiplier of% (hourly wage x percentage multiplier = \$) □ This fee is an overtime rate that was agreed to by the requestor in the 1.b Total time for employees:hours amount of \$ per hour. b.
+Total time:hours ☐ The FOIA Coordinator has determined that failure to charge this fee would result in unreasonably high costs to Library because of the nature of the request in the particular instance because of the following reasons: A. Total Fee (hourly wage x total time): B. Cost for Separating Exempt Information from Non-Exempt, including Redaction of Documents.
+For Employee Labor Costs: Determination of the Hourly wage: The hourly wage of the lowest paid public employee capable of searching for, locating and examining the public records in this particular instance regardless of who actually performs the labor. \$ 1.a Hourly wage for employees: \$ multiplier of% (hourly wage x percentage multiplier = \$) This fee is an overtime rate that was agreed to by the requestor in the amount of \$ per hour.
+1.b Total time for employees:hours b.
 Determination of total time using increments of 15 minutes with partial time rounded down.
 (So, for 15 minutes, use .25 hours; 30 minutes, use .5 hours)hours.
 1.c Total Employee labor charge (hourly wage x hours):

 2. For Contracted Labor Costs: ☐ The FOIA Coordinator has determined that the Library does not employ a person capable of deleting exempt information from non-exempt information in the particular instance and the work is being performed by the following person or firm: a.
-Determination of the Hourly wage: The hourly wage of the contracted labor (not to exceed 6 times the State of Michigan minimum hourly wage): \$ ☐ This hourly wage is an overtime rate that was agreed to by the requestor in the amount of \$ per hour.
-2.a Contracted labor hourly wage: \$ b.
+Determination of the Hourly wage: The hourly wage of the contracted labor (not to exceed 6 times the State of Michigan minimum hourly wage): \$ 2.a Contracted labor hourly wage: \$ b.
 Determination of total time using increments of 15 minutes with partial time rounded down.
 (So, for 15 minutes, use .25 hours; 30 minutes, use .5 hours; 45 minutes use .75 hours) hours.
-2.b Contracted labor hours: hours ☐ The FOIA Coordinator has determined that failure to charge this fee would result in unreasonably high costs to the Library because of the nature of the request in the particular instance because of the following reasons: 2.c Total Fee for contracted labor (hourly wage x hours): C. Cost for Duplication and Publication.
-1. Determination of the Hourly wage: Hourly wage: \$ The hourly wage of the lowest paid public employee capable of searching for, locating and examining the public records in this particular instance regardless of who actually performs the labor. \$ Total time: hours C. Total Fee (hourly wage x hours) \$
+2.b Contracted labor hours: hours ☐ The FOIA Coordinator has determined that failure to charge this fee would result in unreasonably high costs to the Library because of the nature of the request in the particular instance because of the following reasons: 2.c Total Fee for contracted labor (hourly wage x hours): C. Cos for Duplication and Publication.
+1. [ Determination of the Hourly wage: Hourly wage: \$ The hourly wage of the lowest paid public employee capable of searching for, locating and examining the public records in this particular instance regardless of who actually performs the labor. \$ This hourly wage is an overtime rate that was agreed to by the requestor in the amount of \$ per hour.
+Total time: hours 2. tim Determination of total time using increments of one (1) minute with partial reconnded down hours.
+C. Total Fee (hourly wage x hours)